pandaproject/panda/docs/faq.rst

 What platforms does PANDA run on?
 ---------------------------------

-PANDA requires `Ubuntu <http://www.ubuntu.com/>`_ 11.10.
-We anticipate upgrading this requirement to Ubuntu 12.04 LTS before the end of the grant.
+PANDA requires `Ubuntu <http://www.ubuntu.com/>`_ 12.04.
+This is a Long-Term Support release of Ubuntu, meaning it will be supported with patches by Canonical for five-years.

 Support for other platforms is unlikely, but not totally out of the question.